 Medicine Changes the Conversation

-So how did the industry respond?
+How did the industry respond?
 Not with more exotic gels or softer covers, but by radically reimagining what a saddle should do.
 A pivotal moment came when medical researchers studied police cyclists who spent their workdays on a bike.
-They discovered high rates of numbness and other issues-and the solution was a revelation: noseless saddles.
-Suddenly, pain and numbness dropped off dramatically.
-These medical findings soon made their way into consumer products, often looking unconventional but producing real comfort results.
+They discovered high rates of numbness and other issues—and the solution was a revelation: noseless saddles.
+Pain and numbness dropped off dramatically.
+These medical findings soon made their way into consumer products, often looking unconventional but producing real comfort.

 Mainstream brands took note.
 Today’s leading saddles—think Specialized Body Geometry, Fizik Argo, Prologo Dimension, Selle Italia SLR Boost—are all shaped by the medical imperative to: